seL4/docs/SetupUbuntu.rst

 = Table of Contents =
 <<TableOfContents()>>

-== Cross compiler toolchains ==
+== Cross compiler toolchain summary ==
+This page doesn't detail the build dependencies for SEL4.
+It details how to go about getting '''cross compilers''', and assumes you're trying to build SEL4 on an x86 machine.

+Both SEL4 and CAmkES require these steps.
+After completing the steps on this page, go to the respective build instructions page for the project you're trying to build (SEL4, [[CAmkES]]...).

+Projects using CAmkES (the seL4 component system) need Haskell and some extra python libraries in addition to the standard build tools.

+=== Debian machines ===
 Unfortunately, Debian is in a state of flux between the old Emdebian approach and the new MultiArch approach to cross-compilation.

 On Wheezy and before, you need to use the Emdebian toolchains.
 Library support is now available on Jessie and later, but not a full complement of cross compilers.

+For Debian, first follow the instructions that are common to all Debian-based distros ([[#all|All Debian and Ubuntu Variants]]) then the ones for your system:
+ * [[#wheezy|Debian Wheezy (stable)]]
+ * [[#jessie|Debian Jessie or sid (testing or unstable)]]

+=== Ubuntu machines ===

 Ubuntu is relatively straightforward, as [[http://www.linaro.org/|Linaro]] maintain cross compilers for it — see https://wiki.ubuntu.com/ToolChain.
 You will however have to have enabled the Universe repository.

-Follow the instructions in [[#all|All Debian and Ubuntu Variants]] then the ones for your system:
+For Ubuntu, first follow the instructions that are common to all Debian-based distros ([[#all|All Debian and Ubuntu Variants]]) then the ones for your system:

- * [[#wheezy|Debian Wheezy (stable)]]
- * [[#jessie|Debian Jessie or sid (testing or unstable)]]
  * [[#ubuntu|Ubuntu later than Precise Pangolin (tested on 14.04LTS — Trusty Tahr)]]

+== Instructions ==
+=== Instructions common to Debian and all Debian derivatives [Ubuntu, etc] ===
 <<Anchor(all)>>

-== Packages required to build CAmkES ==
-Projects using CAmkES (the seL4 component system) need Haskell and some extra python libraries in addition to the standard build tools.

-Please see the instructions on [[CAmkES]] (but you must do this after finishing all the instructions here first).

-== Packages required to build SEL4 ==

-=== Packages common to Debian and all Debian derivatives [Ubuntu, etc] ===

 To get a usable build system, install '''build-essential, realpath, libxml2-utils''' and '''python-tempita'''.
 For cross compiling on a 64-bit host, you also need '''gcc-multilib'''; to run things on a simulator you need '''qemu; ccache''' speeds up builds after the first; and '''ncurses-dev''' is needed to run the configurator.